Data science analytics.

 Data Trending

-Sonomatic have developed a novel approach to data trending by looking at whole datasets and long-term statistical behaviour to consider how corrosion could be affecting components.
-This approach allows our team to determine behaviour before considering any sub-groupings of data points that are showing similar behaviour.
+Sonomatic have developed a novel approach to data analysis and trending by looking at whole datasets and long-term statistical behaviour to consider how corrosion could be affecting components.
+This approach allows our team to identify trends and determine behaviour before considering any sub-groupings of data points that are showing similar behaviour.

-The data is first normalised, then in cases where nominal thicknesses vary and spurious, results are flagged on upload into our software.
+The inspection data is first normalised with respect to the nominal thickness, this allows results from different diameters and thicknesses to be reviewed at the same time and any trends identified.
+This approach also allows spurious readings to be identified.
 The example below shows that there is a noticeable downward trend in the data which is indicative of corrosion.

 However, it may be the case that this trend has been caused by a subset of the data and Sonomatic’s approach to data trending means that there is the capability to drill further down into the data and investigate all potential groupings to identify which subgroups are showing greater wall loss.

-This then allows a corrosion rate per grouping to be calculated giving the client added information and value from the inspection data.
-In this case, our analysis method identified key subgroups where the corrosion was dominant which lead to the client optimising inspection planning.
+This approach allows a corrosion rate per grouping to be calculated giving the client added information and value from the inspection data.
+In this case, our analysis method identified key sub-groups where the corrosion was dominant which led to the client optimising inspection planning.

 Data Comparisons

-When multiple inspections have been performed, cumulative thickness distribution curves can be plotted simultaneously to give a visual representation of any changes between the multiple inspections.
+When multiple inspections have been performed, our data analysts can plot cumulative thickness distribution curves simultaneously to give a visual representation of any changes between the multiple inspections.

-The example shown to the left where a change in corrosion behaviour between the two inspections is shown as 1% of the inspected area in 2020 was measured at 8.6 mm or less compared to 0.03% of the inspected area in 2018.
+The example shown to the left has a change in corrosion behaviour between the two inspections.
+In 2020, 1% of the inspected area was measured at 8.6 mm or less compared to only 0.03% of the inspected area in 2018.

 Comparing inspections in this manner is particularly helpful when looking to quantify any changes to the extent of corroded areas.
-Changes to the overall minimum can be easily recorded but plotting in the manner described here gives insights into the spatial behaviour of any existing corrosion.
+Changes to the overall minimum can be easily recorded but comparing the distributions, gives insights into the spatial behaviour of any existing corrosion.

 Data Extrapolation

-Sonomatic’s data analytics capabilities extend to giving added confidence when an inspection has been a sampling approach or, for some reason, the inspection did not achieve the required coverage.
+Sonomatic’s predictive analytics capabilities extend to giving added confidence when an inspection has employed a sampling approach or, for some reason, the inspection did not achieve the required coverage.

 Data Profiling

-Sonomatic can produce data profiles either in the form of an axial profile, also called a river bottom profile or circumferential polar plots.
+Another of Sonomatic’s data analytics techniques allows data profiles to be produced in the form of an axial (cut through) profile, a river bottom profile, or circumferential polar plots.

 Plots of this type give a quick and easy visual representation of any locations of concern as well as being used for comparisons.